MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/exchange-online-protection-overview.md

 For information about requirements, important limits, and feature availability across all EOP subscription plans, see the [Exchange Online Protection service description](/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description).

 > [!NOTE]
-> If you have an Office 365 E3 subscription it includes EOP.
+> If you have an **Office 365 E3 subscription it includes EOP**.
 For steps to set up EOP security feature in your subscription, and information on the added security a Microsoft Defender for Office 365 subscription can give you, see [protect against threats](protect-against-threats.md).

 ## Setting up EOP for on-premises email organizations